 Harmless.
 May be domesticated.

-A hardy breed of pony endemic to Aeslend that developed after the cataclysm, Jibitas are the most common mount throughout the continents of Moren Ezen.
-Herds of wild Jibita are prevalent across the Open Flatlands from the limits of coniferous forests north of Eclein to the fringes of the Wastes, and as far south is Isolon; and the steppes between Haspar, Belakei and the southern Kihsh coast.
-More sporadically, herds may also be found roaming the Etherial Badlands.
+The Jibita is a hardy pony breed endemic to Aeslend, emerging after the cataclysm and now the most common mount across Moren Ezen.
+Wild herds roam widely—from the coniferous forests north of Eclein to the Wastes, south to Isolon, and across the steppes between Haspar, Belakei, and the southern Kihsh coast.
+More sporadically, they can also be found in the Etherial Badlands.

 Classification: XXXX